frying-apple/CS_T0828_HW1/README.md

 ## Run
 Run preprocessing.py

 This will preprocess, train, and save the model.
+Also, it will test and save 'test_2.csv' for uploading.

-Run test.py
+<s>Run test.py

 This will preprocess (again), load the model, and test it.
-See 'test.csv' for result.
+See 'test.csv' for result.</s>